-|It is recommended that you get your computer in order a week or two before your scheduled exam takes place.
+|It is recommended that you get your computer in order several weeks before your scheduled exam takes place.
 You’ll want to minimize common issues most test-takers encounter before their scheduled exam.
 Law Technology recommends that you do the following.|

-Have you restarted your computer?
+Have you restarted your computer lately?
 We have found that the majority of students do not restart their computer for weeks, even months!
 It is important to restart your computer at least once a week.
 Most exam issues have been resolved with a computer restart, which could have been avoided entirely if the computer had already been restarted beforehand.